jonnor/ESC-CNN-microcontroller/report/references.md

 Uses samplerate 8kHz.
 eGRU_arch Urbansound8k score of 72%.
 Maybe 8kHz is enough?
 eGRU_opt UrbanSound8k 61.2%

+## WHO Noise Guidelines

+The definition of “community noise” used in the CNG in 1999 was also adapted.
+The GDG agreed to use the term “environmental noise” instead, and offered an operational definition of: “noise emitted from all sources except sources of occupational noise exposure in workplaces”.

 ## UM2526 - Getting started with X-CUBE-AI Expansion Package for Artificial Intelligence (AI)